This country-specific Q&A provides an overview of Environment laws and regulations applicable in France.

 Are environmental impact assessments (EIAs) for certain projects required in your jurisdiction?
 If so, what are the main elements of EIAs and to what extent can EIAs be challenged?

-Under French law, some projects are systematically subject to environmental impact assessment, while for others it is a case-by-case decision made by the Environmental Authority (“Autorité environnementale”), depending on the expected impacts of their activity on the environment.
+Under French law, some projects are systematically subject to environmental impact assessment, while for others it is a case-by-case decision made by the Prefects of the region depending on the expected impacts of their activity on the environment.

-The Environmental Authority is responsible for issuing an opinion on the need of performing an environmental impact assessment for projects, plans and programmes.
-Then, through its opinion on the assessment’s quality, it enlightens the decision markers about the environmental consequences as it confirms or recommends to modify the analysis and proposals put forward in the operator’s assessment.
+The Environmental Authority (“Autorité environnementale”) is responsible for (i) issuing an opinion on the need of performing an environmental impact assessment for projects, plans and programmes; and (ii) when it is necessary, issuing an opinion on the quality of the environmental assessment.

 Under French law, the impact assessment cannot be challenged on its own; it must be challenged within the frame of an appeal against the environmental permit.